googleapis/google-cloud-cpp/INSTALL.md

 #### crc32c

-There is no OpenSUSE package for this library.
+There is no openSUSE package for this library.
 To install it, use:

 ```bash
 cd $HOME/Downloads